 Women's Tennis Association, also known as WTA, is a privately owned entity headquartered in the US.
-Founded in 1973, it employs approximately 730 individuals and reported $89.8M in revenue as of 2023.
-The organization operates as a tier 1 media tech buyer.
-Specializing in racquet sports, the WTA functions as the main organizing body of women's professional tennis, responsible for organizing and sanctioning numerous professional tennis tournaments throughout the year, including the four Grand Slam tournaments: Australian Open, French Open, Wimbledon, and US Open.
-Additionally, the WTA oversees the WTA Tour, which represents the highest level of competition for women's tennis players.
+Founded in 1973 with approximately 730 employees, it reported $67.9M in revenue as of 2023, functioning as a tier 1 media tech buyer.
+The organization primarily focuses on racquet sports, serving as the main organizing body of women's professional tennis.
+It is responsible for organizing and sanctioning numerous professional tennis tournaments throughout the year, including the four Grand Slam tournaments: Australian Open, French Open, Wimbledon, and US Open.
+The WTA also oversees the WTA Tour, which represents the highest level of competition for women's tennis players.

 Similar Companies